turbot/steampipe-plugin-aws/docs/tables/aws_ssm_document.md

 ```

-### List of documents those does not have default version
+### List of documents which does not have default version

 ```sql
 select